thijskuilman/open-supermarket-api/readme.md

 ## Why develop such a database?

-There are some companies and apps that keep their own database with product data, but these are often not complete or completely inaccessible for third parties.
+There are some companies and apps that keep their own database with product data, but these are often not complete or it's completely inaccessible for third parties.
 Open Supermarket has a very specific goal: index all product data of the major Dutch supermarkets.
-If it achieves this goal, everyone will benefit: consumers can easily search for product data, developers can build apps with the API and existing databases can be expanded with Dutch productdata.
+If it achieves this goal, everyone will benefit: consumers can easily search for product data, developers can build apps with the API and existing databases can be expanded greatly.

 ## Which supermarkets will be indexed?